davidkmenta/RepoServiceBundle/README.md

 Documentation
 -------------
 - First of all, you have to create or update your repository class.
 A repository class has to extend the class `DavidKmenta\RepoServiceBundle\Repository\EntityRepository`.
 - Now you have to implement a method `getMappedEntityName` which tells to the EntityManager what entity is managed by this repository.
-The best practise is to return a fully qualified class name:
+The best practise is, return a fully qualified class name:

 ```php
 <?php